Climate Resilience in Engineering Practice: ASCE-NOAA Task Force

-The National Oceanic and Atmospheric Administration (NOAA) Climate Program Office has forged a partnership with the University of Maryland (UMD) Center for Technology and Systems Management and the American Society of Civil Engineers (ASCE) to accelerate the development of climate-smart engineering codes and standards.
+The American Society of Civil Engineers (ASCE) and the National Oceanic and Atmospheric Administration (NOAA) Climate Program Office has forged a formal engagement with the University of Maryland (UMD) Center for Technology and Systems Management (CTSM) to accelerate the development of climate-smart engineering codes and standards.

-The partnership between NOAA, the nation’s largest provider of climate information, ASCE, the world’s largest civil engineering professional society, and the UMD center with a focus on systems engineering is being established to help the nation account for climate change in future infrastructure design and construction.
-The vast majority of building codes in the United States and abroad rely on consensus guidance provided by ASCE, the nation’s oldest engineering society.
+The task force between ASCE, the world’s largest civil engineering professional society, NOAA, the nation’s largest provider of climate information, and the UMD center with a focus on systems engineering was established to help the nation account for climate change in future infrastructure design and construction.

 Scope and Mission